Featuring Tile by

 How to Find Quality Tile Flooring and Have It Installed

-If you’re looking for quality tiles at affordable prices, contact 50 Floor.
+If you’re looking for quality tile options at affordable prices, contact 50 Floor.
 Unlike our competitors, we’ll come to your home for a free appointment.
 We bring the flooring to you, so you can see exactly how different finishes and colors look against your cabinets, walls and furnishings.
 We save you money and time by offering great pricing and by taking care of all the details, including timely installation.
-All you have to do is let us know which flooring you want!
+All you have to do is let us know which flooring you want and we’ll help you install tile in your home!

-To get a beautiful new floor, schedule your free flooring appointment with 50 Floor today.
+To get beautiful new ceramic and porcelain tile floors, schedule your free flooring appointment with 50 Floor today.